neilmunday/Salt-Minion-Inventory/README.md

 * A MySQL server
 * PHP MySQL support
 * A web browser that supports JS and CSS
-* a SaltStack master and minions
+* a Linux SaltStack master and Linux minions
 * MySQL-python module
 * pytz python module

+Notes:

-Note: if you are using the Python 3 version of SaltStack then you will need to install Python 3 versions of the modules above.
+* if you are using the Python 3 version of SaltStack then you will need to install Python 3 versions of the modules above.
+* this software has been developed and tested using Linux hosts.
+Windows minion support is experimental - pull requests welcome!

 ## Installation